nakuicreary/water-quality-statistics-analysis/README.md

 📈 Key Responsibilities & Outcomes:

-Cleaned and preprocessed over 10,000 records using tidyverse, converting time stamps, handling missing data, and creating a seasonal variable for comparison.
+Cleaned and preprocessed 3,000 records using tidyverse, converting time stamps, handling missing data, and creating a seasonal variable for comparison.

 Performed exploratory data analysis (EDA) and visualized trends using line plots